ritheshrai/finance-visualizer/README.md

-# FinViz - Personal Finance Visualizer
+# ExpenseCheck

-A modern, privacy-focused personal finance dashboard built with React, TypeScript, and Tailwind CSS. visualizing your expenses and income with beautiful interactive charts.
+A modern, privacy-focused personal finance dashboard tailored for Indian users, built with React, TypeScript, and Tailwind CSS.

 ## Features

-- 📊 **Interactive Dashboard**: Visualize your financial health with income/expense bars and category breakdowns.
+- 📊 **Interactive Trading-Style Dashboard**: Visualize your financial health with interactive area charts and category breakdowns.
+- 🇮🇳 **Indian Context**: Native support for Indian Rupee (₹) formatting and FY 2024-25 Tax estimation.
+- 🧮 **Tax Estimator**: Built-in calculator to estimate tax liability based on the New Tax Regime.
-- 🌙 **Dark Mode UI**: Sleek, eye-friendly dark interface using Tailwind CSS.
+- 🌙 **Modern Glassmorphism UI**: Sleek, dark-themed interface with smooth animations.
-- 📄 **Google Pay Support**: Import transactions directly from your Google Pay monthly statement PDFs (Beta).
+- 📄 **Google Pay Support**: Import transactions directly from your Google Pay monthly statement PDFs.
 - ✍️ **Manual Entry**: Easily add custom transactions for cash or other sources.
 - 💾 **Local Storage**: Data persists in your browser - no external database, full privacy.
 - 📤 **Data Management**: Export and Import your data as JSON for backup or migration.